junxit/us-congress-bills-112/bill.md

     - **(A)** occurring more than 5 years after the date of the enactment of this Act, and
     - **(B)** resulting from the death, retirement, resignation, or removal of a bankruptcy judge,
   - **(3)** *Applicability of other provisions* Except as provided in paragraphs (1) and (2), all other provisions of section 3 of the Bankruptcy Judgeship Act of 1992 (28 U.S.C.
 152 note) remain applicable to the temporary office of the bankruptcy judge referred to in paragraph (1).

+## § 3.
+Bankruptcy filing fee

+- **(a)** *Bankruptcy filing fee* Section 1930(a)(3) of title 28, United States Code, is amended by striking “$1,000” and inserting “$1,042”.
+- **(b)** *Expenditure limitation* Incremental amounts collected by reason of the enactment of subsection (a) shall be deposited in a special fund in the Treasury to be established after the date of enactment of this Act.
+Such amounts shall be available for the purposes specified in section 1931(a) of title 28, United States Code, but only to the extent specifically appropriated by an Act of Congress enacted after the date of enactment of this Act.
+- **(c)** *Effective date* This section shall take effect 180 days after the date of enactment of this Act.